Auto Remarketers: Stop Building Your Own Software!

 Consider the fact that you will need to continually update it.

 Let’s fast forward six months to a year and your organization has been utilizing your new software.
 But accounting has learned that its missing two crucial steps.
-Your buyer wants to be able to scan VIN’s and pull carfax reports, and marketing wishes that there were less steps to upload images to your website.
+Your buyer wants to be able to scan VIN’s and pull carfax reports, and marketing wishes that there were fewer steps to upload images to your website.

 It’s time for some updates, and this will take some time and more capital investment.